 The program emphasizes learner-centred active-learning methods, and self-directed learning.
-You will need, on average, about the same number of hours as a 3-credit course to participate in the program.
-The bulk of the program consists of 3-hour sessions, which are held every week during the term.
+You will need, on average, about the same number of hours as a three-credit course to participate in the program.
+The bulk of the program consists of three-hour sessions, which are held every week during the term.
 Minor assignments will be scheduled intermittently throughout the course, with assignment descriptions provided in-class and online.
 Major assignments of the program include mentor reflection, a full-scale course design, and a teaching philosophy statement.
 You must also complete the Instructional Skills Workshop (ISW) as a pre-requisite.
-This 3-day workshop (8:30am-5:00pm each day) is typically offered during the spring, summer and fall semester breaks.
+This three-day workshop is typically offered during the Spring, Summer and Fall semester breaks.

 I will not be able to attend the Instructional Skills Workshop before the program begins.
 Should I still apply?

-Everyone is expected to complete the ISW before the first class of the program.
+Everyone must complete the ISW before the first class of the program.
 This is a foundational workshop and the program will build on some of its themes.
 If you anticipate you will not be able to attend the ISW, we ask that you consider applying the following year.

 What if I have already taken the ISW?

-Anyone who has completed the 3-day Instructional Skills Workshop within the past three years is welcome to participate in the ISW again, but this would not be required.
+Anyone who has completed the three-day Instructional Skills Workshop within the past three years is welcome to participate in the ISW again, but this would not be required.